sitraka-/comic-fables/README.md

 Like [Ursula K. Le Guin](https://en.wikipedia.org/wiki/Ursula_K._Le_Guin) and [Todd Barton](https://www.toddbarton.com/)’s [*Music And Poetry Of The Kesh*](https://www.ursulakleguin.com/kesh-music), where instruments are deeply intertwined with the values and lifeways of a fictional society, the objects you design must embody the rituals, values, and tensions of the world they belong to.

-The objects you create are not just artefacts; they are catalysts for thinking.
-The boundaries between maker and object, ritual and system, are intentionally blurred, you are crafting critical fables—narratives that offer new ways of understanding the present and imagining alternative paths forward.
+<ins>The objects you create are not just artefacts; they are catalysts for thinking.</ins> The boundaries between maker and object, ritual and system, are intentionally blurred, you are crafting critical fables—narratives that offer new ways of understanding the present and imagining alternative paths forward.

 ### 1. A SYSTEM OF EMERGENT RITUALS